Equivalence Principle in Chameleon Models: The Chameleon Model

+Now prior to tackling the two body problem for the chameleon field, it is crucial to review some of the main relevant aspects of the one body problem, i.e., the situation where the {\it test} body does not back react on the scalar-field configuration, because some of those approximations will be used in the treatment of the two body problem.
+However, in our approach, it is essential that the back reaction of the field to the presence of the two bodies, be fully taken into account.

-Next, we will remind the reader the basic aspects of the the linearization procedure used to treat the effective potential for the one body problem, in order to define some quantities that will be necessary in obtaining the solution of the two body problem we are concerned with in this paper.
-Let us consider a spherically-symmetric body of radius $R$ and density $\rho_{\rm in}$ immersed in an external medium of density $\rho_{\rm out}$.
+Let us consider a spherically-symmetric and {\it homogeneous} body of radius $R$ and density $\rho_{\rm in}$ immersed in an external medium of density $\rho_{\rm out}$.
 We will call this body, the {\it larger body}, as opposed to the {\it smaller body} that will be introduced later.
 The corresponding EMT's, $T^{m}_{\rm in (out)}$ are assumed to be of a perfect fluid: $T^{m}_{\rm in (out)}=-\rho_{\rm in (\rm out)}+3P_{\rm in (out)}$, where the scripts ${\rm in (out) }$ will refer to the interior (exterior) of the body, respectively.
 In this case we will consider two regions (interior and exterior), and since $P\ll \rho$ for non-relativistic matter, we neglect the pressure.
 Consequently,